gangdong/gangdong.github.io/_posts/2019-05-12-Others-gitalk.markdown

 date:   2019-05-12 12:22:01 +0800
 categories: Others
 ---
-I was trying to add comment function under my personal website.
-Since my personal website was built on the github by jekyII, which is a static website.
-Therefore to implement the comment function, I need the help with the third-party software.
-Of course, disqus is the first candidate that you can think about but it is not good option for china user as some known reason.
-After searched some popular website comments tools, I decided to use gitalk to construct the comment function.
+I has been trying to add comment function under my personal website during the past few days.
+My personal website was built on the github by jekyII, Jekyll is just a tool for generating static web pages, and does not need database support which means,  I need the help with the third-party software tool. <br>
+Of course, disqus is the first candidate that you can think about however it is not a good option for china users as some known reason.
+After searched some popular third-party tools, I decided to use gitalk to construct the comment function.

-Github is all-powerful, you can find everything on it.
-Gittalk is a comment component based on Github Issue and Preact.
-Actually it is github project, designed for the official website link is [Gitalk](https://github.com/gitalk/gitalk#install) it is amazing easy to use and no need the server support in background.
-Moreover it can support multiple language includes Chinese among them.
+Remember "Github is all-powerful, you can find everything on it".
+I found Gitalk on the Github.
+Gitalk is a comment component based on Github issue and preact.
+Actually it is a github project, designed for serving the github users and easy to be applied on the github pages.
+Gitalk stores the comments into your repositories issues and doesn't need any extra database.<br>

+The official web page link of Gitalk is [Gitalk](https://github.com/gitalk/gitalk#install) <br>

+It is amazing easy to use and no need the database support in background.
+Moreover it can support multiple languages includes Chinese among them.

-The installation is simple, please refer to below procedure.
+The installation is simple, just refer to below procedure.

 1. register a github application,as a GitHub application you need to get an authorization before use it.
 The path to open OAuth Apps page is github homepage->Settings->Developer Settings->OAuth Apps.<br>
 ![oAuth Apps](/assets/image/others-gitalk-oauth-apps.png)